Remember His Marvelous Works

 His wonders, and the judgments of His mouth,

 The word which He commanded, for a thousand generations,

 And confirmed it to Jacob for a statute,

 Saying, “To you I will give the land of Canaan

 Indeed very few, and strangers in it.

 Rejoice today, as we consider God’s faithfulness not only to the nation of Israel, but also His blessings in our own lives.
-As you consider God’s greatness, let it be reflected in your worship!
+As you consider God’s greatness, let it be reflected in your praise!

 © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added).

 1) Passover Seder for 1,500 people held in the decorated sports hall at Kibbutz Na’an.
 Government Press Office (Israel) [CC BY-SA 3.0], via Wikimedia Commons – Enhancement: MKM Portfolios